-In 2014, B.C.’s Minister of Agriculture, the Honourable Norman Letnick, met with Jackie Ingram, spokesperson for the B.C.
-Herdshare Association.
-Minister Letnick was supportive of change, but his directive to the herdshare community was: “You have to find a way through it, not around it as you have been doing.”
-In other words, no looking for loopholes in the law as some herdshares had previously done.
+In October 2014, Agriculture Minister Norm Letnick met with BCHA spokesperson Jackie Ingram.
+Minister Letnick was supportive of changing laws to legalize raw milk.
+His directive to the herdshare community was: “You have to find a way through it, not around it as you have been doing.”
+In other words, don’t look for loopholes — find a way to legalize this.

-This following draft regulation could be the “way through it,” that Minister Letnick directed us to find, and the final version will be presented to the new Minister of Agriculture.
-It includes government’s stated requirements for livestock ownership, training, testing, and food safety plans.
-It was developed by a former government policy analyst, with input from agisters and consumers, and is based on existing models in the U.S. and U.K. (See ProCon.org for a listing of current U.S. law).
+This following draft regulation could be the “way through it,” that Minister Letnick directed us to find, and the final version will be presented to the new NDP Government.
+It includes all 5 requirements.
+It was developed in collaboration with agisters and consumers, and is based on existing laws in the U.S. and U.K. (See ProCon.org for a listing of current U.S. law).

 Fact: Nine U.S. states (Alaska, Colorado, Indiana, Michigan, North Dakota, Ohio, Tennessee, Virginia, and West Virginia) have legalized herdshares via legislation, regulation, policy, or court decision while maintaining a ban on sales.
 It can be done in Canada as well!